TERMS AND CONDITIONS OF USE

 By accessing and using the Online Platform you agree to comply with the Terms and Conditions that are in effect.

 2.2 Changes to the terms and conditions

 We reserve the right to make changes to these Terms and Conditions from time to time.
-If we wish to do so and you are registered on the Online Platform, we will notify you of these proposed changes at least four weeks in advance by way of e-mail (Information E-Mail).
+If we wish to do so and you are registered on the Online Platform, we will notify you of these changes by way of e-mail (Information E-Mail).

 The changed Terms and Conditions are deemed accepted by you:

 (a) If you do not object to the changed Terms and Conditions within two weeks after receipt of the Information E-Mail; or

 (b) If you accept the changed Terms and Conditions on the Online Platform.